Sunlight forced my eyes open.

 What did I do to end up here?

-I staggered to my feet, still using my wings to cover the important parts.
-Took a few steps forward and looked down—nearly toppled right over again.
+I staggered to my feet, still using my wings to cover the critical parts, took a few steps forward and looked down—nearly toppled right over again.
 Turns out that endless sea of clouds from earlier was just a tiny corner of this room.
-Below me stretched what looked like an entire stadium, with sixty or seventy angels standing neatly in rows along either side, every last one of them a Throne, white six-winged and solemn.
+Below me stretched what looked like an entire stadium, with sixty or seventy angels standing neatly in rows along either side, every last one a Throne, white six-winged and solemn.

 “Where are my clothes?”
-I muttered, head still spinning, turning back to Sandalphon.
+I muttered, turning back to Sandalphon.

 With a flourish, Sandalphon conjured a new set out of thin air.
 “Y-y-y-your old ones… b-b-burned to a-a-a-a-a-ash.”

-I had half-expected to find myself charred like a rotisserie chicken, but my skin was pale and unblemished.
-To have survived something like that—Celestial medicine was seriously next-level.
+I had half-expected to find myself charred like a rotisserie chicken, but my skin was unblemished.
+To have survived something like that.
+Celestial medicine was seriously next-level.

 I’d heard from Caro before that Seraph was the title reserved only for the most authoritative angels.
 At the same time, the grandest architectural complex in all of Heaven bore the same name.